tigerManBot/goodreads-webscrape/README.md

 selenium potential issues
 -------------------------

-You need to have geckodriver.exe in the same folder as the python version you are using.
+if you are using Firefox(), then you need to have geckodriver.exe in the same folder as the python version you
+are using.
 For me, that path is:
 C:\Users\User_name\AppData\Local\Programs\Python\Python310

 If you switch to google chrome, then you need chromedriver.exe in that python folder.

 Sample output folders